Dansby Swanson Player Props: Cubs vs. Reds

 Dansby Swanson At The Plate (2022)

-- Among qualifying hitters last season, he ranked 33rd in batting average, while his on-base percentage ranked 63rd and he was 49th in slugging.
+- Among the qualified hitters in baseball last year, he ranked 33rd in batting average, 63rd in on-base percentage, and 49th in slugging.

+- Swanson got a hit in 113 of 166 games a year ago, with multiple hits in 50 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.